1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

 [^42]:“Beginning with 1933-1934, possibilities for Soviet scientists to participate in international conferences, congresses, and symposia abroad became sharply limited” (Medvedev and Lerner, p.
 250)

-[^43]:“prevailing in the U.S.S.R., the periodic, prolonged capture of key administrative posts (the LAAAS praesidium, the Ministry of Agriculture, the agricultural sec¬
-tion of the CC, the degree-awarding commission, the Min¬
-istry of Education, etc.) by Lysenkoites secured for them full
-control over virtually all biological and agricultural science
+[^43]:“prevailing in the U.S.S.R., the periodic, prolonged capture of key administrative posts (the LAAAS praesidium, the Ministry of Agriculture, the agricultural section of the CC, the degree-awarding commission, the Ministry of Education, etc.) by Lysenkoites secured for them full control over virtually all biological and agricultural science and education” (Medvedev and Lerner, p.
-and education”
-(Medvedev and Lerner, p.
 252)

+[^43]:“Since October, 1964, the popular support which Lysenko and his followers received from state and political authorities disappeared, and this fact is important” (Medvedev and Lerner, p.
+253)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTEzNTE3OTE0LC02MTY3NDM2NTcsNzM2OT
+eyJoaXN0b3J5IjpbLTQ1NDQxMjQwLC02MTY3NDM2NTcsNzM2OT
 YwNDMwLC0yNjkyODcyNzUsMzM5ODUxMjk5XX0=
 -->